ED Management

 Course

-Move from insight into a repeatable framework
+Translate the article into a repeatable framework

 Practice the decision path under pressure